 Q. Who is it for?
 A. Taranaki Retreat is a residential facility, located near Omata.
-It also includes a non-residential space and services, a venue for a meditative quiet day and a place where whole families can deal with a tragedy.
+It also includes a non-residential space and services.
+It's a friendly, welcoming place where individuals or whole families can deal with tragedy or life-challenges.
 There is often a great mix of people of different ages and backgrounds staying.

 Q. What are the facilities on site?
 A. The Retreat is set in peaceful rural Taranaki, with a full-on view of Maunga Taranaki.
 The 2.5 acre site has lots of little walkways and places to sit quietly and chill; ducks, chooks, goats, pigs and dogs to pet and feed; and people who care.

-- Sometimes people’s situation has led to becoming isolated or not being able to cope with social situations.
-The Retreat allows both time to be alone, and a safe space to eat and hang out together, and to know you are not alone.
+Sometimes, all that we've been through can leave us isolated or finding social situations difficult.
+The Retreat is a safe space; allowing both time to be alone, and a caring environment to eat and hang out together, and to know you are not alone.

-- The ordinary stuff of life dealt with.
-Like three meals a day provided, a hot shower and plenty of tea and coffee!
+The ordinary stuff of life dealt with.
+Like three meals a day provided, a comfortable bed in your own cosy room (together with fresh towels and bedding, of course!), a hot shower and plenty of tea, coffee and home-baking!

-A) Personal Conduct – we all agree to keep the Retreat as a safe sanctuary in which all are secure and valued.
-It is a place where there is no violence, intimidation or inappropriate behaviour – where children are safe and nurtured, and people have space to flourish and enjoy their environment.
+Personal Conduct – we all agree to keep the Retreat as a safe sanctuary in which all are secure and valued.
+A place where there is no violence, intimidation or inappropriate behaviour, where children are safe and nurtured, and people have space to flourish and enjoy their environment.

-B) The Retreat is a drug and alcohol-free site.
-There’s a pretty home-built hut for those who like to smoke.
+The Retreat is drug and alcohol-free.
+There’s a home-built hut for those who like to smoke :)

 Q. What’s the structure for people’s stay?
-A. No two stays are the same!
-Each Guest is connected up with a Support Worker, whose role is to see that what a Guests most needs out of their stay is helped to happen.
-The only regular occurrence each day, is a communal dinner in the evening.
+A. It's very laid back.
+Each Guest is connected up with a Support Worker, whose role is to see that what you most need out of your stay is helped to happen.
+The only regular occurrence each day is a communal kai in the evening.
 We often do the planning, cooking and clean-up together for this.
 At the Retreat, we also host “Workaway” travelers – who work on keeping the site beautiful, hanging out with Guests, and helping to prepare the food.
 Often people will find the chance just to relax and catch up on sleep takes up the first few days.
 Others like to be busy around the site.
 Still others like to explore their creative side – and do arty stuff, make music, or do a little gardening.
 Some Guests enjoy the pets, the football table, the playground and trying out their skills with the basketball hoop.
 There’s a fantastic library with a huge variety of books; a movies-on-demand system, and evening an old-fashioned record player with some vinyl to choose from.

 Q. What do other people say about the Retreat?
 A. “There have been times in my life when I have been close to hitting rock bottom in terms of depression.
 During these times of unwellness, I remember thinking: “Where can I go?
 Who do I turn to?
 If only there was a place I could go to for a couple of days to get well.”
 A few times I have hit rock bottom, one time worst of all.
 If the Taranaki Retreat had been available to me, then maybe all the wheels wouldn’t have fallen off.
 Having a safe place to go where people would be cared for in a completely non-judgmental and loving way by a family and volunteers, is a blessing for all us in Taranaki.
 In this community, I have come across many people battling depression, facing personal crises or living with raw grief, who would have benefited from having a haven of heart to go to.
 Now they do - as do I.” ...a Taranaki professional, who has shared in the development of the Retreat.